-The problem: not practicing mindful spending
+The real problem: not practicing mindful spending

 Spending money does not bring happiness… until it does.
 Buying a fancy cup of coffee is wasting money… until it isn’t.
-There are times in your life when you need a pick-me-up or a treat and a fancy cup of coffee is exactly what you need.
-Here I go again talking about coffee when it’s not about the coffee!
-It can be the snack that you buy or the subscription you have (Hulu anyone?) or the taxi you take at the end of a long day even though you could take public transportation.
+There are times in your life when you need a pick-me-up or a treat, and a fancy cup of coffee is exactly what you need.
+Here I go again, talking about coffee when it’s not about the coffee!
+It can be the snack that you buy or the subscription you have (Hulu anyone?), or the taxi you take at the end of a long day even though you could take public transportation.

-Practicing mindful spending is what gets you to the point where you are spending money on the things that bring you joy.
+Practicing mindful spending gets you to the point where you are spending money on the things that bring you joy.
 This goes hand in hand with what I wrote about trying to do an austerity budget in your life.
-You should go on an austerity budget every once in a while because when you remove things from your life and then add them back in you will have such a new appreciation for it.
+You should go on an austerity budget every once in a while because when you remove things from your life and then add them back in, you will have such a new appreciation for it.
 You will have a renewed gratitude for the basic things in life that we so often take for granted.